hareom284/Code-Blog/README.md

   - Design (Sample handsketch design)
   - images(all images that relative to the project)
   - index.html (this file is the main content of the project)
+  - about.html(It contain our details )
+  - contact.html (It contains furture contact for our client)